tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 business/sector, slow to upgrade to a new stack when main business works as usual (hence Cobol and mainfraims are still very common).

-This post is my benchmark of pricing American Options with a finite-difference method on CPU vs GPU.
+In this post, I benchmark pricing of American Options on CPU vs GPU.
+Since no analytical formula exist to price American options (similar to the Black-Scholes formula for European options), people in banks use numerical methods, which are computationally greedy.

+For the benchmark, I use my implementation of the _finite-difference method_, which deserves a dedicated post.
+It's written in C++ / CUDA and is available at
+<https://github.com/gituliar/kwinto-cuda>.
+You should be able to run this code on a Linux or Windows
+machine (with Nvidia GPU).

 My main focus is on two things:

 - How much _faster_ is GPU vs CPU? <br/>
   Speed is a convenient metric to compare performance, as faster usually means better (given all other factors equal).
 - How much _cheaper_ is GPU vs CPU? <br/>
-  Budget is always essential when making decisions in a bank.
-Speed is important, as fast code eats less CPU hours, but there are also other factors worth to discuss.
+  Budget is always essential when making decisions in a company.
+Speed is important, as fast code means less CPU hours, but there are also other factors worth to discuss.

 <!-- ![image](/assets/img/2023-08-22/og-image.png) -->

-When it comes to pricing derivatives, there are two methods, widely-adopted by the industry, that are capable to solve a wide range of problems.
+When it comes to pricing derivatives, there are two methods, widely-adopted by the industry, that are capable to solve a wide range of pricing problems.
 The first one is the famous **Monte-Carlo** method.
 Another one is the **Finite-Difference** method, which we will focus on in this post today.

-**Source code**: <https://github.com/gituliar/kwinto-cuda>.
-You should be able to run it on Linux or Windows (Nvidia GPU is required).

 ## Benchmark

 My approach is to price american options in batches.
-This is usually how things are run in production, when risk-managing trading books.
-Every batch (or portfolio) contains from 256 to 16'384 american options.
+This is usually how things are run in banks, for risk-managing trading books.
+Every batch contains from 256 to 16'384 american options, which are priced in parallel.

-The total pool of options is constructed by permuting all combinations of the following parameters (with filtering out options cheaper than 0.5):
+The total pool of options is constructed by permuting all combinations of the following parameters (with options cheaper than 0.5 rejected).
+In total this gives XYZ options.

 | Parameter     | Range                                        |
 | ------------- | -------------------------------------------- |